Information about Seymour Projects founder, Melissa Unger

 Melissa was also a founding member of HELLO, MY NAME IS BILL, an underground special events collective responsible for creating a flurry of wild Parisian parties in 2008.

-In January 2011, she founded Seymour.
+In January 2011, she founded Seymour Projects.
 In addition to her work with Seymour, Melissa continues to write and provide consulting services to creatives, arts-related organizations, as well as consumer brands seeking insights into creative culture.

 Recent clients include: